zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-testing-in-production-overview.md

 ## Completing the extension test

-When all steps are complete, the developer can submit a pull request to enable the extension, as specified in [portalfx-extensions-publishing](portalfx-extensions-publishing).
+When all steps are complete, the developer can submit a pull request to enable the extension, as specified in [top-extensions-publishing.md](top-extensions-publishing.md).
 When the extension is enabled, users will be able to access it in all environments, as specified in [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

 ## Deploying test extensions using the hosting service